nartc/mapper/README.md

 yarn add reflect-metadata
 ```

-`@nartc/automapper` depends on `class-transformer` so `class-transformer` will also be installed automatically.
-I'll try to keep the dependency up-to-date so that when I update `@nartc/automapper`, all the dependencies are up-to-date as well.
+~~`@nartc/automapper` depends on `class-transformer` so `class-transformer` will also be installed automatically.
+I'll try to keep the dependency up-to-date so that when I update `@nartc/automapper`, all the dependencies are up-to-date as well.~~

+`@nartc/automapper` uses an internal solution for keeping track of `class metadata`.
+Hence, it is no longer dependant on `class-transformer`

 #### Lodash Note